neery1218/OFCSolver/README.md

 # OFCSolver
-OFC Solver.
+Pineapple OFC Solver.
 Uses many many cores to solve for the correct solution.